ayyubzada/HashDataFactory/README.md

 # Execution of the application

-Just run docker-compose.yml file by
+Just run the docker-compose.yml file by
 ## docker-compose up -d